RevivalPMMP/PureEntitiesX/README.md

 # How to Install

 There is no Official release yet, because we want to give you the best as possible plugin.
-But, you can download our Development builds from Poggit: https://poggit.pmmp.io/ci/RevivalPMMP/PureEntitiesX
+You can build it yourself if you want.

 It still has some bugs, but it is still very usable, and we will work to get them resolved ASAP.